 It’s a quick, painless procedure that takes approximately two hours in an outpatient vision center.
 LASIK eye surgery has a high success rate.
 Millions of people worldwide have achieved 20/20 vision or better after undergoing a LASIK surgery procedure.
 If you’ve been considering laser vision correction, contact Berkeley Eye Center to schedule a free consultation with a leading Houston LASIK eye surgeon today.

 Our LASIK Surgeons

 LASIK surgery provides many benefits for people who are looking to improve their vision.
 Some of these benefits include:

-- Fast recovery.
-Most patients are able to resume their normal activities within a day to a week following the surgery.
+Most patients resume normal activities within a day to a week after surgery.